Why I Became an Elder Law Attorney

 I became a Lawyer because Grandpa and Grandma said I should and that I would be good at it.
 What I didn’t realize is that through my life there was only one direction for me.
 I was never going to be a brick layer.
 What I didn’t realize is that my childhood and teenage years were gratefully focused on my amazing Grandparents, those Grandparents right next door and those I looked forward to seeing every Sunday.
 So, yes, law was a choice but elder law was not.
 It was natural for me to continue to be with and help other Grandmas and Grandpas.
 Looking back, I can say with certainty that I didn’t choose elder law, it chose me.

 Brian Andrew Tully, Esq. has been practicing elder law since 1998 and his office is located in Melville, New York.
-He is the founding partner of Tully Law, P.C.
-He can be contacted at (631) 424-2800 or http://tullyelderlaw.com.
+He is the founding partner of Tully Law Group, P.C.
+He can be contacted at (631) 424-2800 or https://tullyelderlaw.com.